 Note: Students must fulfill at least one language requirement by the end of the first year in order to be eligible to take the General Exam.

 The purpose of the Field Oral is twofold: to examine students’ preparation in primary teaching and scholarly fields they mean to claim, and to explore an emerging dissertation topic.

 The two-hour examination is typically taken before the end of the Fall Reading Period of the third year of graduate study, although it is possible to take it as late as the end of February, should the need arise.
-The exam is conducted by a three-person examination committee, chosen by the individual student, normally from among the tenured and ladder faculty of the English department, (the chair by June 1 of the second year, and the remaining examiners by no later than September 1 of the third year).
+The exam is conducted by a three-person examination committee, chosen by the individual student, normally from among the tenured and ladder faculty of the English department, (the chair is chosen by May 15 of the second year, and the remaining examiners by no later than September 1 of the third year).

 One faculty member acts as chair of the committee and assists students in selecting its other members.
 This committee, or some part of it, will likely continue to serve as individual students’ dissertation advisors.